sysaulab/libseedy/INSTALL.md

 ## Windows

 1. Open the Visual Studio project in VS2022.
-Use VS6 for legacy builds (Windows 95+).
 2. Ajust the platform (x86, ARM)
 3. Build the Solution
 4. Copy the program files (.exe .dll) to the (windows folder?).